-Our school uses the National Curriculum and Development Matters, as the basis for its curriculum planning in design and technology.
+At our school we use the National Curriculum and Development Matters, as the basis for its curriculum planning in design and technology.

 We carry out the curriculum planning in design and technology in three phases: long-term, medium-term and short-term.
 The long-term plan maps out the units covered in each term during the key stage.